kmaasrud/vmc/report/secs/04_results.md

 | $0.05$   	|                      	|                        	|
 | $0.01$   	|                      	|                        	|

-Table: Frequency dependent calculations of the kinetic and potential energies.{#tbl:freq-dep-energies-2N}
+Table: Frequency dependent calculations of the kinetic and potential energies. {#tbl:freq-dep-energies-2N}

 ## Larger systems